core-wg/href/draft-ietf-core-href.md

 [^status]

-[^status]: (This "cref" paragraph will be removed by the RFC editor:)\\
+[^status]: (This "cref" paragraph will be removed by the RFC
-    The present revision –16 of this draft continues -15 by picking up more comments; it was made specifically for IETF 120.
+    editor:)\\ The present revision –17 integrates changes from active pull requests, it was made specifically for discussion at the CoRE interim on 2025-01-29.
     \\
     This revision still contains open issues and is intended to serve as a snapshot.